 Tourists can also enjoy a meal at one of the restaurants in the village of Kassiopi, which is a five-minute drive or 15-minute walk from the beach.
 In addition to its casual restaurants and tavernas, Kassiopi has a wide selection of hotels in different categories.

-Overlooking the waterfront in Kassiopi, the Melina Bay Hotel is an affordable boutique hotel that gets excellent reviews.
+Overlooking the waterfront in Kassiopi, the four-star Melina Bay Boutique Hotel is an affordable place to stay.
 The rooms feature modern decor and amenities; some rooms have sea views.

 10. Golden Beach, Thassos

 Psili Ammos beach, also known as Golden Beach, is a highlight of the lush and mountainous Thassos Island.
 The most alluring aspects of this beach are the white-sand shoreline and the brilliant crystal-clear turquoise sea.

 Sheltered in a cove, the waters are so gentle and shallow that it appears to be one giant swimming pool.
 The serene natural environment features wooded hillsides covered with pine and olive trees.

 Golden Beach is a popular place for sunbathing, swimming, and water sports.
 Facilities include rentals of sun beds and parasols.